Speak to our team

 Inspection

-If required and with your agreement, we will arrange to visit the scene to inspect the damage.
+If required and with your agreement, we will arrange to visit the scene to inspect the damage and examine the circumstances around the material failure.
 Wherever possible, we will retain faulty parts for examination in our laboratory, where we use a range of equipment, tools, and tests to determine the cause of the failure.
 This could include microscope examinations, recreating an installation in a controlled environment, or testing exemplar components or materials.

 3